 On leaving the nursery, the Soft Ones may choose.

 They may accept entropic form, with it's causes and consequences, acts and effects, and the entirely new experience of need.

-Or they may choose to remain untainted by entropy, in a form that does not interact with the entropic field.
-I should say, it does not easily interact with the entropic field, for there are ways.
-Forbidden ways, indeed.
+Or they may choose to remain untainted by entropy, in a form that does not easily interact with the entropic field.

 But each must choose for self.
 None may choose for another.

-There is more to the change to explain, and the Soft Ones are for the most part, not yet prepared.
+There are more details to explain, and the Soft Ones are for the most part, not yet prepared.
 They are all allowed to return to their play.

 But now there is more than just play.